top of page

 Vanessa and Behin - High Point Market

 Imagine walking into a big box furniture store where each display is styled to perfection.
 Now multiply that by two thousand.
 That’s High Point Market—and it’s overwhelming, inspiring, and life-giving all at once.
 Every turn introduces something new.
-You enter a building and you’re greeted with warmth, smiles, and in many cases the brand rep for your region—someone who will support you long after it ends.
+You enter a building and you’re greeted with warmth, smiles, and, in many cases, the brand rep for your region—someone who will support you long after it ends.

 I also have to give a heartfelt shoutout to my good friend, Behin of Behinteriors from NYC, who joined me on this adventure.
 This was our very first time meeting in person, and I can confidently say I’ve gained a lifelong friend.
 Thanks to Behin’s thoughtful planning—scheduling our three-day adventure, setting up appointments with reps, and even arranging a private dinner—I couldn’t have had the same experience without her.

-What I loved as a Designer
+What I Loved as a Designer

-Day 1 - after traveling to NC, we were so excited to get started... we began at Made Goods, where our rep Jordan walked us through the showroom with patience and enthusiasm.
-From bespoke mirrors I'd never seen before to sitting on their upholstered pieces truly felt like sinking into a cloud—that instant affirmation of quality you want to be able to pass on to your clients.
-From there, we discovered Home Trends & Design (HTD), a hidden gem with incredible solid wood and live edge pieces and pricing that honestly made our jaws drop.
-Our day ended with a welcome party at Rowe Furniture—a fabulous dinner, drinks, and laughter, where the hospitality matched the design inspiration and left our feet tired and hearts full.
+After traveling to NC, we were so excited to get started.
+We began at Made Goods, where our rep Jordan walked us through the showroom with patience and enthusiasm.
+From bespoke mirrors I'd never seen before to sitting on their upholstered pieces, it truly felt like sinking into a cloud.
+That instant affirmation of quality is what you want to be able to pass on to your clients.

 We wrapped up the evening with an outdoor center stage concert, hosted by the CEO and team of Hooker Furniture together with the Margaritaville crew.
 The band was absolutely phenomenal—performing spot-on tributes to Jimmy Buffett that had the entire crowd smiling and singing along.
 It was the perfect way to close out such an inspiring day.

-The highlight of the day—and truly, the Market—came that evening at a private dinner and networking event hosted by the CEO, Richard Forsyth and team of Wendover Art.
+The highlight of the day—and truly, the Market—came that evening at a private dinner and networking event hosted by the CEO, Richard Forsyth, and the team of Wendover Art.
 It was thoughtful, generous, and inspiring.
 I left with not only industry insights but also new relationships and a deep appreciation for how companies like Wendover pour into designers.

 Wendover Art Dinner during Highpoint Market